Where is your ranch located and where do we meet up to get there?

 Most all of our exotic game hunts are fully-guided “safari -style” spot and stalk hunts and can be done during just about any time of the day.
 Our hog hunts “Semi-Guided” and are almost always done from our custom hunting blinds over corn feeders during early morning and late evening, when hogs are most the active.
 Travel will be provided from our camp area to the field and back on all hunts with one of our friendly hunting guides.

-All exotic deer hunts have a “guaranteed shot opportunity” meaning that your guide will ensure you get a shot at the exotic deer you are hunting.
+All exotic game hunts (excluding hog hunts) have a “guaranteed shot opportunity” meaning that your guide will ensure you get a shot at the exotic you are hunting.
 Guide tips/gratuities are not included in the price of the hunt but are graciously accepted and appreciated.

 Are there any “Trophy” or “Kill Fees”?

 No. Many ranches charge a day fee and an additional “trophy fee” or “kill fee” if you harvest an animal during your hunt.
 Our hunts are all inclusive and include your hunting guide and travel from the camp to the field and back.
 Suggested gratuity for hunting guides is 20% of the cost of the hunt.

 How far should I plan to shoot?

 Our ranch located on some prime Texas Hill Country land featuring thick wooded acreage.
 Most shooting distances from our custom archery blinds are 20-25 yards.
 Most shooting distances from our rifle stands are under 100 yards.
 We encourage hunters to bring extra corn or protein feed during your hunt as a supplement to what we have in the field.

 Can I hunt more than one species of game while hunting at the ranch?